paulwaite87/worldmap/README.md

 The other geometry setting is `target_geometry` which controls the resolution of what we download.
 I find that 4096x2048 is a good value.

+The `Show` tab controls what gets shown on the map.
+If elements are disable here, then the applicable sections on the other tabs are disabled and the settings on them hidden, to avoid clutter.

 ### Obtaining an API Key for Shipping data
 The `shipping_collector` needs an API Key to access the AIS stream carrying shipping messages.